USF-HII/usf-hii.github.io/pages/hii-hpc/x2go.md

    from an interactive compute node session as detailed below because they can consume much greater resources.

-- `TIP 2`: Once you establish an interactive compute session, you can run your graphical client in the background so you can run an additional graphical client without having to open another `terminal` and obtaining another interactive compute session.
+- `TIP 2`: Once you establish an interactive session on a compute node, you can run your graphical client in the background so you can run an additional graphical client without having to open another `terminal` and obtaining another interactive compute session.
 The syntax is `nohup <command> &>/dev/null &`, for example `nohup xeyes &>/dev/null &`.